 We do not have the ability to independently conduct clinical trials.
-We rely on medical institutions, clinical investigators, contract laboratories and other third parties, such as CROs to conduct clinical trials on our product candidates.
-We enter into agreements with third-party CROs to provide monitors for and to manage data for our clinical trials.
+We rely on medical institutions, clinical investigators, contract laboratories and other third parties, such as CROs, to conduct clinical trials on our product candidates.
+We enter into agreements with third-party CROs to provide monitors for and to manage data for our ongoing clinical trials.
 We rely heavily on these parties for execution of clinical trials for our product candidates and control only certain aspects of their activities.
 As a result, we have less direct control over the conduct, timing and completion of these clinical trials and the management of data developed through clinical trials than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may:

-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.

 These factors may materially adversely affect the willingness or ability of third parties to conduct our clinical trials and may subject us to unexpected cost increases that are beyond our control.
 Nevertheless, we are responsible for ensuring that each of our clinical trials is conducted in accordance with the applicable protocol, legal, regulatory and scientific requirements and standards, and our reliance on CROs or the NIH does not relieve us of our regulatory responsibilities.
-We and our CROs and the NIH are required to comply with regulations and guidelines, including current CGCPs for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials.
+We and our CROs and the NIH are required to comply with regulations and guidelines, including current Good Clinical Practices, or cGCPs, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials.
 These regulations are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for any products in clinical development.
 The FDA enforces cGCP regulations through periodic inspections of clinical trial sponsors, principal investigators and trial sites.
-If we or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA will determine that any of our clinical trials comply with cGCPs.
-In addition, our clinical trials before approving our marketing applications.
+If we or our CROs fail to comply with applicable cGCPs, the clinical trials before approving our marketing applications.
 We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply with cGCPs.
-In addition, our clinical trials may require us to perform addition, our clinical trials may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.
+In addition, our clinical trials must be conducted with product candidates produced under cGMPs regulations and will require a large number of test patients.
+Our failure or the failure of our CROs to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.